Petter Andersson: Style of play

 Andersson's natural position was as an offensive midfielder or second striker.
 Occasionally, he was also used as a forward or winger.

 Among his strengths on the pitch were his play intelligence and powerful shot.
 He also had a great pace, both with and without the ball at his feet.

 Andersson's playing style was sometimes described as irrational and dynamic.
-Tommy Söderberg, former manager of the Swedish national team, compared him with Freddie Ljungberg and praised his technique.
+Tommy Söderberg, former manager of the Sweden national team, compared him with Freddie Ljungberg and praised his technique.

-Personal
+Personal life

 He was nicknamed "Ljusvattnets Henry" during his playing career, as a homage to his birth village and the French striker Thierry Henry.